The Message: The Apostles’ Missionary Proclamation to Non-Christians

 The points above summarize the main themes from the apostles’ missionary sermons, but the apostles approached evangelism differently depending on the knowledge of their audience.
 More specifically, their starting point was different.

-For example, when Paul spoke to those who were knowledgeable about the Bible (the Old Testament), he could quickly appeal to Israel’s history and cite passages from the Old Testament to point them to Jesus (Acts 13:16–41).
-Why that approach?
+1. When the apostles spoke to those who had a basic knowledge of and commitment to the Bible (the Old Testament), he assumed or quickly reviewed foundational truths about God the Father, including his dealings with Israel.
+For example, when Paul addressed Bible-believing Jews and gentiles, he taught, “16…Fellow Israelites, and you who fear God, listen!
+17 The God of this people Israel chose our ancestors, made the people prosper during their stay in the land of Egypt, and led them out of it with a mighty arm” (Acts 13:16–17).
 His listeners already understood basic truths about God, his Word, the nature of sin, and the need for forgiveness.
 Put simply, they had a biblical worldview.
-But they still needed to know about the person, words, and works of Jesus Christ.
+But they still needed to know truths about the person, words, and works of Jesus Christ.

 Questions for Reflection and Discussion